 - WPA/WPA2 passwords need to be long and strong.
 Currently WPA/WPA2 are a few of the encryption standards that are considered to be very secure.
 However, it’s important to know that this type of encryption does not give us an excuse to use weak passwords to secure the connection.
 If a bad guy is able to capture the “handshake” that takes place between workstations and the access points (very easy to do), the bad guy can then run that handshake file against a database of words and phrases and if there’s a match – boom! – he’s got your password.

 To put it in perspective, there are services online that will allow you to upload a handshake file and for just a few dollars, check the handshake against 300 million passwords in under a half hour.
 So, suffice to say, using a password like twins123 or vikings2014 is not going to cut it.
-Instead, use a password management utility that has the ability to generate passwords, and make it give you one with a long combination of uppercase and lowercase characters, as well as special characters, such as 05GcA^Hb!$LzjKAEzujk.
+Instead, use a best-in-class password manager utility that has the ability to generate passwords, and make it give you one with a long combination of uppercase and lowercase characters, as well as special characters, such as 05GcA^Hb!$LzjKAEzujk.

 In summary, it’s important to give your wireless network proper – and continuous – care.
 This includes correct segmentation, strong encryption, and strict control over who and what connects to it.